Skip to content

 The product will automatically retrieve the configuration, column structure, primary key etc. On this screen, we can configure the operations we want to listen for (Insert, Update and / or Delete), as well as columns for filtering the changes (or all for any change) and columns to replicate (or all for synchronizing all columns).
 It is also possible to set the "Expect Acknowledgement" flag to Y to activate the retries processing.

-In the example below we define new Inventory table and send the inserts, updates (only when the quantity changes) and deletes.
+In the example below we define new Inventory table and send the inserts, updates and deletes.
 Once the configuration is ready, press F10 to save and auto-generate required objects.

 installation 9